• Recipes

 Instructions

-• Cook the onion and garlic in 250ml/1 cup of vegetable stock for 10 minutes.
+• Cook the onion and garlic in the vegetable broth for 10 minutes.

-If the pan is getting too dry add an extra splash of stock.
+If the pan is getting too dry add an extra splash of broth or water.

-(Alternatively heat oil over a medium heat and cook for 5-8 minutes until soft.
-Mix through the garlic and cook for a further few minutes.
+(Alternatively heat the oil over a medium heat and cook the onion for 5 minutes until soft.
+Mix through the garlic and cook for a further 1-2 minutes.
 If the pan gets too dry simply add a little splash of water)

-• Tip in the diced bell pepper and chopped tempeh pieces.
+• Next add the chopped bell pepper and chopped tempeh pieces.

-• Meanwhile cook your spaghetti pasta according to instructions.
-Once ready drain and leave in the pan with the lid on to keep warm.
+• Meanwhile cook your spaghetti pasta according to the package instructions.
+Once the pasta is cooked, drain it and leave in the pan with the lid on to keep warm.

-• Lower the heat and add chopped tomatoes, tomato puree, red wine vinegar, soya sauce, sugar and mixed herbs to the Bolognese.
+• Lower the heat and add the cans of chopped tomatoes, tomato paste, red wine vinegar, soy sauce, sugar and mixed herbs to the pan.

 Mix well.